-The project partners for this study are the Royal Thai Embassy and the Asian Disaster Preparedness Center (ADPC).
-These partners are interested in the project because they are currently only monitoring agricultural drought, and this project expanded on that role in analyzing three types of drought as well as creating a tool to monitor agricultural drought in near-real time.
+The project partners for this study were the Royal Thai Embassy and the Asian Disaster Preparedness Center (ADPC).
+These partners were interested in the project because they are currently only monitoring agricultural drought, and this project expanded on that role in analyzing three types of drought as well as creating a tool to monitor agricultural drought in near-real time.
 The drought indices allow Thai government agencies and NGOs the ability to identify the timing and severity of drought from 2000 - present.
 The methods employed allow for better allocation of resources to target the most affected areas of the country.

 III.
 Methodology